 Follain: Best sugar scrub

 It also contains shea butter, another one of the best skincare ingredients, renowned for its ability to leave skin silky soft long after use.
 Together, this ultimate power couple works to exfoliate and nourish simultaneously.
-And then there’s kaolin clay and crushed azurite, responsible for the scrub’s unique blue colour.
+And then there’s kaolin clay and crushed azurite, responsible for the scrub’s unique blue color.

 This scrub will leave your skin smooth and soft without stripping it of its natural oils.
 Use to buff away the stresses of the day in a leisurely bath although the tube packaging makes this one of the best shower scrubs, with easy application.